-- Closure of all air, ground and maritime Libyan borders for a period of three weeks (with possible extension). - Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited. - Large public gatherings have been banned. - 470 inmates from local and regional prisons have been freed to reduce the risk of infections. - Suspension of all court proceedings until the end of April. - Both national authorities in the West and East have implemented curfews - 14:00 to 07:00 in the West and 15:00 to 07:00 in the East - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets but bakeries and some shops remain open to meet people's needs. - Only pedestrians allowed to go out between 8 a.m. and 2 p.m. - Points of entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four sea ports and land border entry points at Ras Ijdier, Wazen and Msaed.
+- Closure of all air, ground and maritime Libyan borders for a period of three weeks (with possible extension). - Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited. - Large public gatherings have been banned. - 470 inmates from local and regional prisons have been freed to reduce the risk of infections. - Suspension of all court proceedings until the end of April. - After the expiry of the 24 hours curfew on 24th April, partial curfew from 6 p.m.
+6 a.m. in the west for 10 days.
+In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m to 6 a.m. - A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets but bakeries and some shops remain open to meet people's needs. - Only pedestrians allowed movement between 8 a.m. and 2 p.m. - Points of entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four sea-ports and land border entry points at Ras Ijdier, Wazen and Msaed.

-- Cargo exempted from ban - No penalties will apply to the late filing of corporate income tax, personal income tax and stamp duty returns.
-Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and prearrival clearance procedures and exempting some required documents such as certificate of origin.
+- Cargo exempted from ban - No penalties will apply to the late filing of corporate income tax, personal income tax and stamp duty returns. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin. - Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established.